 which you will leave messages.
 The prison may wish to vet this number before you are allowed to leave messages.

 c.
 You pay for messages left through Prison Voicemail through a monthly subscription payment associated with the price plan you choose while signing up for the service, or through a Pay As You Go plan.
 The subscription is a recurring monthly fee which is charged to your chosen payment card using Continuous Payment Authority.
 This is not a direct debit.
 The fee will automatically be deducted from your card on the same day each month.
 If the payment does not go through for any reason, the system will continue to attempt to take payment at regular intervals.
+After three failed payments, the system may cancel your subscription automatically.
 Until payment is received, your account will be blocked from use.

 d.
 Each time you make a call the following process occurs:

 i.
 You dial your unique Prison Voicemail number.